flq/flq.github.io/_posts/2008-1-30-The-no-frills-bare-bones-example-to-Duplex-WCF.md

 That's it, you shouldn't need more, honest, dude.
 No generated class in sight, all interfaces are the same throughout Client and Server.
 Distribute over projects/threads/app domains at your leisure and enjoy.

-**Update**: [Here is a small vs2008 solution](/public/assets/RF.WCF.Callback.zip) attached below that shows the programmatic setup of this blog post.
+**Update**: [Here is a small vs2008 solution](/public/assets/RF.WCF.Callback.zip) that shows the programmatic setup of this blog post.